-How to recover your Screen Time passcode or restrictions passcode from an iTunes or iCloud backup with iOS 13
+How to recover your Screen Time passcode on iOS 13 by restoring an older backup

 Ensure you have recent encrypted iPhone backup.

 Before proceeding, turn off “Find my iPhone” in